 In comparison to other anti-anxiety drugs, Picamilon is considered to build less tolerance and produce fewer withdrawal symptoms when users stop taking it.
 There is no definitive answer as to the level of tolerance or addiction potential there is, but it appears to be below.

 As it works on your GABAergic system, there is likely to be some level of tolerance after using it for extended periods of time.

 Is Picamilon Safe?

-Overall, this drug is considered to be safe at recommended dosages, however it may interact with some drugs.
-It can lower blood pressure, so if you already have low blood pressure or are on a medication to lower blood pressure, you may want to avoid taking it.
+Overall, this drug is considered to be safe at recommended dosages, however, it may interact with some other drugs.
+It can lower blood pressure, so if you already have low blood pressure or are on medication to lower blood pressure, you may want to avoid taking it.

 Picamilon’s effects are generally felt quickly – within an hour for most people – and they normally last for four to six hours after each dose.

 Does niacin cross the blood-brain barrier?

 Niacin is metabolized in the liver to nicotinamide.
 Nicotinamide is widely distributed in the body.
 Nicotinic acid and nicotinamide can penetrate the blood-brain barrier.